Korçë: 20th century

-The Conference of ambassadors considering Albania's claims to the area commissioned a League of Nations report consisting of three on the ground commissioners in December 1921.
-One commissioner, Finnish professor J. Sederholm, according to Lambros Psomas based on biased pro-Albanian reports, noted in 1922 that Korçë's population was "entirely Albanian; the numbers of Greeks being insignificant" and continued that "there are, however, amongst the population two parties, — one nationalist and the other Grecophile" It ultimately remained part of Albania, as determined by the International Boundary Commission, which affirmed the country's 1913 borders.
-Although assurances were given in the Paris Peace Conference by Albanian officials for the recognition of the Greek minority, during the 1920s Greek speech was prohibited in local education, religious life and in private within Korçë.
+In response to the French turning on the Albanians and the subsequent execution of Themistokli Gërmenji, Sali Butka gathered a force of 20,000 Albanians and surrounded Korçë yet again.
+He sent the French forces an ultimatum, and Korçë was once again handed over to the Albanians rather than the Greeks, as the French wanted to place Korçë under Greek administration.
+The Conference of ambassadors, considering Albania's claims to the area, commissioned a League of Nations report consisting of three on the ground commissioners in December 1921.
+One commissioner, Finnish professor Jakob Sederholm noted in 1922 that Korçë's population was "entirely Albanian; the numbers of Greeks being insignificant" and continued that "there are, however, amongst the population two parties, — one nationalist and the other Grecophile" Sederholm also stated that the Orthodox inhabitants of Korçë abstained from the elections, and criticized the Albanian government for drawing electoral districts in such a way so as to practically disenfranchise the Christian inhabitants.
+It ultimately remained part of Albania, as determined by the International Boundary Commission, which affirmed the country's 1913 borders.
+Although assurances were given in the Paris Peace Conference by Albanian officials for the recognition of the Greek minority, Greek speech was prohibited in local education, religious life and in private within Korçë in the 1920s.
 At November 1921 the Albanian authorities expelled the Greek Orthodox metropolitan bishop Jakob.
 This event triggered demonstrations by the Orthodox community of the city.
 Immigration quotas during 1922-4 restricted former migrants returning to the United States and Korçë residents instead migrated to Australia to Moora, Western Australia and Shepperton, Victoria working in farming and agriculture related employment.

 Communist Albania

 Italian forces occupied Korçë in 1939, along with the rest of the country.
 During the Greco-Italian War it became the main forward base of the Italian air force.
-Nevertheless, the city came under the control of the advancing Greek forces, on November 22, 1940, during the first phase of the Greek counter-offensive.
+Nevertheless, the city came under the control of the advancing Greek forces, on 22 November 1940, during the first phase of the Greek counter-offensive.
 Korçë remained under Greek control until the German invasion of Greece in April 1941.
-After Italy's withdrawal from the war in 1943, the Germans occupied the town until October 24, 1944.
+After Italy's withdrawal from the war in 1943, the Germans occupied the town until 24 October 1944.

 During the occupation, the city became a major centre of Communist-led resistance to the Axis occupation of Albania.
 The establishment of the Albanian Party of Labour—the Communist Party—was formally proclaimed in Korçë in 1941.
 Albanian rule was restored in 1944 following the withdrawal of German forces.

 Right after World War II many people fled to Boston, United States joining a community of the Albanian-Americans, who had previously emigrated there.

+After 1990 Korçë was one of the six cities where the New Democratic Party won all the constituencies.
+Popular revolts in February 1991 ended with the tearing down of Hoxha's statue.